wwcode-berlin-hackevenings/e2e-workshop/README.md

 ### The Scenario

-During this workshop, you will take on the role of the QA (Quality Assurance) team of *Instacat* - a hot new startup in the cat social media space :cat.
+During this workshop, you will take on the role of the QA (Quality Assurance) team of *Instacat* - a hot new startup in the cat social media space 🐈.
-[Instacat](https://www.instacat.app) allows cats to share their cutest pictures with the world and collect likes.
+[Instacat](https://www.instacat.app) allows cats to share their cutest pictures with the world and collect likes 💜.

 Your job is to work through a list of test cases that have been defined by the product team Each test cases describes a different user flow that uses a feature of your product.

-One main reason why we write tests is to make sure new features or changes dion't break existing functionality.
+One main reason why we write tests is to make sure new features or changes didn't break existing functionality.
 This means you will run your tests against different "releases" of the instacat website - simulated by different versions.
 The instructions below will tell you when a new version is released and you should change the URL you are using in your tests!

 ## Setup

 If your are using **Javascript**, go to the [Javascript Selenium Template](https://github.com/wwcode-berlin-hackevenings/selenium-javascript-template) and create your own repo from it.
-Follow the instructions in th template repo to setup your local enviroment to be able to run the tests.
+Follow the instructions in the template repo to setup your local enviroment to be able to run the tests.
 If that does now work, the repo also has a Github Action workflow setup to run the tests as an Action.
 This is less fun though because you don't get to see the browser automation in action!

 As soon as you are able to run the example test, you are good to go for the next steps!
 The template repo also contains links to the documentation of Selenium for your language of choice and for the test framework.

-Some additional links:
+**Some additional links:**
 - [MDN: Document Query Selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) - how to locate elements inside a website?
 - [Selenium Main Website](https://www.selenium.dev/)
 - [Guide to Browser Manipulation with Selenium](https://www.selenium.dev/documentation/en/webdriver/browser_manipulation/) - examples for different languages